Table of contents

 What is a Home Credit Loan?

 Home credit loans are a form of doorstep loans, where you borrow money and the lender makes visits to your home to collect the repayments.
-Many people on modest incomes choose home credit because it provides access to small, affordable amounts of cash credit with a repayment plan that is transparent, flexible and low risk.
+Many people on modest incomes choose these loans because it provides access to small, affordable amounts of cash credit with a repayment plan that is transparent, flexible and low risk.

 Home credit is easily accessible through agents who live and work in your community, and it is not uncommon for them to have used home credit themselves before becoming an agent.
 This gives them a personal understanding your needs and circumstances, something that would not be possible when dealing with a website or a faceless call centre operator.

-Although less complicated, home credit loans are expensive when compared to other types of borrowing.
+Although less complicated, these loans can be expensive when compared to other types of borrowing.
 We recommend you avoid them if you have access to alternative forms of credit.

 Do you need Home Credit?

-However, if you are facing a small financial crisis or need money urgently to quell an emergency, you may want to consider using home credit to obtain extra cash to see you through until your next pay day.
+However, if you are facing a small financial crisis or need money urgently to quell an emergency, you may want to consider using this tyoe of loan to obtain extra cash to see you through until your next pay day.

 Before you borrow money, you should always ask yourself these three questions: